The trouble is, for most of us, outside-the-box thinking can be extremely difficult.

-With that in mind, I thought I’d pass on a few offbeat suggestions of my own to help spice things up the next time you’re out and about and looking to get a bite to eat at a reasonable price.
+With that in mind, I thought I’d pass on a few offbeat suggestions of my own to help spice things up the next time you’re out of the house and looking to get a quick bite to eat at a reasonable price.

-Regional Airports.
 Many regional airports offer decent food at reasonable prices.
-That’s why my family and I will occasionally grab a bite to eat at one of Southern California’s numerous regional airstrip diners; the best ones — like Norm’s at Brackett Field in LaVerne — often provide clear views of the runway so you can watch airplanes taking off and landing while you’re eating.
-As recently as a few weeks ago I had an absolutely terrific breakfast at a small airstrip coffee shop in Monterey, California: eggs Benedict, hash browns, sausage, toast and orange juice, all for only $12, not including tax and tip.
+That’s why my family and I will occasionally grab a bite to eat at one of Southern California’s numerous regional airstrip diners; the best ones — like Norm’s Hangar Coffee Shop at Brackett Field in LaVerne — often provide clear views of the runway so you can watch airplanes taking off and landing.

-Home Improvement Centers.
-I don’t know how many times I’ve walked out of my local Lowe’s or Home Depot and grabbed a hot dog from the stand that typically sits near the exits.
+I don’t know how many times I’ve walked out of my local Lowe’s or Home Depot and grabbed a hot dog from the stand that often sits near the exits.
 For me, it’s truly difficult to ignore the tempting aromas of the traditional red hots, bratwurst and polish sausages — especially when they’re being served up with fresh sauerkraut or grilled onions.
-Toss in a soft drink and you’ve usually got a quick and tasty lunch for under five bucks.
+Toss in a Coke or Pepsi and you’ve usually got a quick and tasty lunch on the cheap.